All topics

 \[ m = c^d \bmod N, \]

 and the message reappears.
 The exponents \(e\) and \(d\) are chosen so that this round trip always lands back on \(m\).
-The demo above does exactly this with small numbers you can check by hand.
+The calculator above does exactly this with small numbers you can check by hand.

 An eavesdropper watching the line sees \(c\), \(N\) and \(e\), all public.
 To recover \(m\) they would need \(d\), and to get \(d\) they would need to factor \(N\) back into its primes.
 For a large enough \(N\) that is the wall no one can climb, so the message stays secret in plain sight.

-Why the round trip works.
 Choose primes \(p, q\), set \(N = pq\), and let \(\varphi(N) = (p-1)(q-1)\), Euler's totient, the count of numbers below \(N\) that share no factor with it.
 Pick a public exponent \(e\) coprime to \(\varphi(N)\), and let \(d\) be its inverse, so \(ed \equiv 1 \pmod{\varphi(N)}\).
 Then by Euler's theorem \(m^{ed} \equiv m \pmod{N}\) for essentially every message, which is exactly why decrypting an encrypted message returns the original.
 Computing \(d\) needs \(\varphi(N)\), and computing \(\varphi(N)\) needs the factors of \(N\); that is the trapdoor.

-Security rests on an assumption, not a proof.
 Nobody has proven that factoring is genuinely hard.
 RSA's safety rests on the empirical fact that, despite centuries of effort, no fast classical factoring algorithm is known.
 This ties into the broader landscape of computational hardness that also motivates the P versus NP question.
 If someone found a fast factoring method, or proved unexpected shortcuts exist, much of today's encryption would fall.

-More than secrecy.
 The same machinery does two other essential jobs.
 Diffie-Hellman key exchange lets two strangers agree on a shared secret over an open channel, using the difficulty of the discrete logarithm rather than factoring.
 And running RSA in reverse, signing with the private key and verifying with the public one, produces digital signatures, which prove a message really came from the keyholder and was not altered.
 Secrecy, key agreement and authentication all come from the same asymmetric idea.

-The quantum threat.
 Peter Shor showed in 1994 that a large quantum computer could factor integers and crack discrete logarithms efficiently, which would break RSA and Diffie-Hellman outright.
 Machines that large do not yet exist, but the risk has driven a shift toward post-quantum cryptography, based on problems like lattices that are believed hard even for quantum computers.
 The lock you can hand out is not going away; the maths inside it is being replaced.

 Related: The Twin Prime Conjecture · next: Turing Machines and Computability · or go back to all topics.